pdjr-modules/LedManager/README.md

 A callback interface allows an external function to be updated with the LED collection status at each update.
-The callback function will typically be used by an application to operate some specific interface so that it reflects the StatusLeds internal state.
+The callback function will typically be used by an application to operate some specific interface so that it reflects StatusLeds' internal state.

 ## CONSTRUCTORS